Student Policies and Procedures

 Alcohol and Drug Policies outline expectations regarding the use and possession of alcohol, tobacco, and illicit drugs.
 These policies apply to all faculty, staff, and students: 1) on University property; 2) at University-sponsored events; or 3) at events sponsored by University-recognized organizations.

 Cultural Diversity at UM honors and respects all members of the campus community not in spite of, but because of their differences.
-The Office of Student Affairs provides programs to celebrate diversity at UM, which include but are not limited to the International Culture and Food Festival, Day of Dialogue, and Tunnel of Oppression.
+The Office of Enrollment and Student Affairs provides programs to celebrate diversity at UM, which include but are not limited to the International Culture and Food Festival, Day of Dialogue, and Tunnel of Oppression.
 More information about some of these programs and about diversity at UM can be found here.